xpladev/docs/content/en/develop/develop/tools/evm/bank-precompile.md

 # Bank Precompile Example

-This example demonstrates how to use the Bank precompile contract for token transfers.
+This example demonstrates how to use the Bank precompile contract for token transfers with viem and `@xpla/evm`.

 ## Prerequisites